-FinTech is going to be HUGE in 2019 and already shaping up as one of the most desirable employment sectors.
+FinTech is one of the most desirable employment sectors.
 Current opportunities advertised with Tier One People receive 150 – 200 applications on average.
 With so many people actively looking, naturally there is increased competition for the best FinTech opportunities out there.

-How can you give yourself a competitive edge and ensure you are the one securing the dream move to FinTech in 2019?
+How can you give yourself a competitive edge and ensure you are the one securing the dream move to FinTech?

 This year marks twenty years in the recruitment game for me.
 Over that period, I have given career advice to 20,000 plus people.
 And I have developed a simple system that helps people accelerate the job search and maximise their career options.